 Includes core accounting principles and examines a candidate’s ability to understand, evaluate and manage financial statements.
 This section also covers business cycles, capitalization and financial planning.

 This module-based system is a change over the previous exam, and will allow for expansion of the curriculum to include other commodity groups, including Interior, Retail, and Grower by developing and replacing the technical module (the rest of the modules are core).

 Each module varies in length and time.
 All questions are multiple choice, and the full exam totals 300 questions.
-Candidates have four hours to complete the full exam.
+Candidates have 4-1/2 hours to complete the full exam.

 The exam can also be split up over several exam dates.
 Modules can be grouped together, or written one at a time.
 In this case, the time limit varies based on the number of questions per section: